 DO Consider Your Dog’s Double Coat

 Every action that you take during the grooming process should be considerate of your dog’s double coat.
-From brushing to bathing and trimming, keep in mind that your dog needs all parts of its coat to hold up against the weather.
+From brushing to bathing and trimming, remember that your dog needs all parts of its coat to hold up against the weather.

 DO Use a Slicker Brush and an Undercoat Rake

-During grooming, it’s good to use both a slicker brush and an undercoat rake.
+During grooming, it’s good to use a slicker brush and an undercoat rake.
 You may think that they perform essentially the same function, but this isn’t the case.
-Both tools play a vital part in taking care of your dog’s coat, so make sure to use both of them.
+Both tools play a vital part in taking care of your dog’s coat, so it’s best to use both of them.

 DO Trim Some Areas As Needed